-Holmes Chapel Parish Council prepares a budget in December each year for the ensuing financial year which runs from 1 April to 31 March.
+Holmes Chapel Parish Council prepares an annual budget detailing our action plan for both revenue and capital spending for the next three years; the budget is agreed in December each year for the ensuing financial year which runs from 1 April to 31 March.

 The budget which was fixed in December 2019 for the year 2020/21 can be viewed in the folder below.
 There is NO increase in the precept for 2020/21, with the band D contribution staying the same at £82.71 per annum for a band D property.

 The Council act on feedback received at annual Parish Meetings, our stand at The Village Summer Fair, our open office at The Christmas Market as well as additional consultations shared with the village populous to compile a long term plan for capital spending (5 Year Plan) as well as a project planning index.
 The project plan is reviewed quarterly at the relevant committee meetings to update with new projects and prioritise the proposed time scale for each project.
 The budget and the 5 year capital spending plan are reviewed annually during the budget setting process and formally agreed at Full Council when setting the budget for the following year.
 Projects undertaken during the current financial year are reviewed continually at relevant committee meetings.